jmurga/Analytical.jl/docs/src/abc.md

 ```julia
 Analytical.ABCreg(analysisFolder="/home/jmurga/tgpData/",replicas=100,P=5,S=size(adap.dac,1),tol=0.002,workers=7,abcreg="/home/jmurga/ABCreg/src/reg",parallel=true);
 ```

 We used R to estimate the Maximum-A-Posteriori (MAP) from posterior distributions following ABCreg examples.
 We linked Julia and R internally.
 The module contains functions to perform the estimations without quit the Julia session.

-Please if you are going to perform MAP estimates and plot using our module, be sure you have installed R and the following packages: ggplot2, data.table, locfit.
+If you will perform MAP estimates and plot using our module, be sure you have installed R and the following packages: ggplot2 and data.table, locfit.

 ```julia
 Analytical.sourcePlotMapR(script="/home/jmurga/tgpData/script.jl")